 London is a city that takes years to fully discover, but if you want to see the highlights beyond the sights – to see, do, experience and eat your way around London in the most essential way possible, then you’re gonna need this London Bucket List.
-For your convenience we’ve even created a free printable bucket list (linked at the bottom of this article) so you can check each of these 50 essential Londoner experiences off as you go!
+For your convenience we’ve even created a free printable bucket list (linked at the bottom of this article) so you can check each of these best things to do in London experiences off as you go!
 Happy exploring!

 2. See a show on the West End

 I’m a sucker for a good Broadway show, so I get just as excited when I’m across the pond in London and can view new shows on London’s West End.
+There are always wonderful plays and musical theatre shows in abundance in London, with many of them being recognised the world over.
 See here for a full West End Theatre Guide.

 3. Visit Buckingham Palace & see the Changing of the Guard